TriBITSPub/TriBITS/tribits/core/package_arch/TribitsSystemDataStructuresMacrosFunctions.rst

   ${PACKAGE_NAME}_PACKAGE_STATUS=[INTERNAL|EXTERNAL]

 which gets set variouscriteria as described in section `Determining if a package is internal or external`_.
-This varaible determines what pre-built/pre-installed packages must be found out on the system if enabled and what internal packages need to be built if enabled.
+This variable determines what pre-built/pre-installed packages must be found out on the system if enabled and what internal packages need to be built if enabled.